jxm262/xchange.js/README.md

 ```

 We're currently in the process of figuring out what should be in the scope of this project and what tasks are being split up.
-Pleae PM what of the contributors if you'd like to get on the mailing list.
+Please PM what of the contributors if you'd like to get on the mailing list.